-Today I’m going to share all the steps to painting an antique dresser.
+Hello amazing friends!
+Today I’m going to share how to paint an antique dresser, and we’ll address all the issues that come with painting an older piece as well!
 Bringing an antique dresser back to life can be intimidating, but just go through the steps one by one, and don’t feel like you have to tackle everything in one day!

 If you’re dealing with an antique, there is a good chance that it will need a few things before getting the painting party started!